tensorush/tensorush.github.io/content/cfp.md

 tags = ["fundu"]
 +++

-Fundu devlog 1.
+Fundu devlog #1.

 <!-- more -->

 Features:

-- Zero cuts: receive revenue in full by default and feel free to donate to the platform
+- Zero cuts: receive revenue in full and optionally donate back to the platform

 - Focused design: no messages, likes, or comments, only tiers, goals, and posts